What is a South Carolina Qui Tam or Whistleblower Lawsuit?

 One group of employees that have a difficult time bringing qui tam actions are current and former federal employees.

-While the law doesn’t exclude federal employees from bringing suit, it raises concerns:
+While the law doesn’t exclude federal employees from bringing a whistleblower suit, it raises concerns:

-- does a federal employee filing an action have a conflict of interest?
+- does a federal employee filing a whistleblower action have a conflict of interest?

 - Are federal employees obligated to disclose the fraud to their employer, rather than suing the employer?

-The courts have been split on whether a federal employee has standing to bring suit, but the fact that the Department of Justice frowns on this type of relator adds to the problem.
+The courts have been split on whether a federal employee has standing to bring a qui tam suit, but the fact that the Department of Justice frowns on this type of relator adds to the problem.

 Another common type of whistleblower that files a qui tam action is a former employee who has direct knowledge of fraud on the part of their former employer.
 In many cases, the former employee was terminated, or quit under duress, for trying to blow the whistle internally.